 Component 4: Practice Performance Assessment & Improvement

-Each AOBR-certified physician is required to successfully complete one qualified OCC practice performance assessment (PPA) every three-year CME cycle, or a total of three projects per 10-year OCC cycle.
+Each AOBR-certified physician is required to successfully complete one qualified OCC practice performance assessment (PPA) every three-year CME cycle.
 There are several different options for completing this requirement:

 - Submit a PPA using your own patient data: Physicians must demonstrate that they can assess the quality of radiological care they provide compared to peers and national benchmarks, and then apply recommendations to improve that radiological care using follow-up assessments.
 Complete your PPA following these three steps:

 - Step 1: Choose a PPA topic.
-The AOBR has three pre-approved topics: RADPEER or a similar peer review, MQSA and turnaround time.
+The AOBR has three pre-approved topics: RADPEER or a similar peer review, MQSA and turnaround time, which should use the Attestation Form above.
 If you would like to complete a PPA on a different topic, complete the initial topic approval form to request approval.

 - Step 2: Submit your data.
 If you are using one of the three pre-approved topics, or once you have received AOBR approval on your own topic, use the PPA data form to submit your PPA data.
 Please be sure to complete all required fields, and hit the submit button when you have completed your PPA form.

 - Step 3: AOBR review.
 The AOBR will review your submitted PPA data and email you when your form has been reviewed and approved.

 Physicians who do not meet the referenced benchmark for their PPA will be required to complete a post-improvement cycle.
 After completion of the post-improvement cycle form, the physician may consider the project requirement complete, even if the benchmark is not met.
 Please note “project complete” status is dependent on review and approval from the AOBR.